 Do not work near rotating spinners.
 Severe injury can result from contact with moving parts.
-Failure to comply with this requirement could result in death or serious injury.

-• When exiting Bin Flush process, spinners will restart.
+When exiting Bin Flush process, spinners will restart.
 Plug PWM valves back in if it was previously disabled.
 Press to continue.

 Body Module

 - 1. Power up Display Monitor and activate VT. - The Run screen will appear.
 Press to continue.